rafaelespinosacastaneda/BuildingInformativeMaterialsDatasetsBeyondTargetedObjectives/DFTDatasetConstruction/README.md

 # DFT Datasets construction
-Repository for DFT datasets construction; code from Rafael Espinosa Castañeda
+Repository for DFT datasets construction; code from Rafael Espinosa Castañeda.
+The code was originally developed and tested on Compute Canada / Alliance systems.

 ## Installation